-Phil called Madison one more time to assure her that Mr. Cooperson had indeed called, and was on his way over to Phil’s office to sign a contract to cast Madison in the show.
+Phil called Madison one more time to assure her that Mr. Cooperson had indeed made contact, and was on his way over to Phil’s office to sign a contract casting Madison in the show.
 She was relieved to hear it, and upon hanging up the phone, she clicked beer cans with Spenser, her mother, and Grandpa, as a toast to a happy ending.

 It was a risk, but Madison had to talk to Kate.

-Kate answered the door, her face stony upon seeing Madison.
+Kate answered the door, her wavy light brown hair looking more tousled than before.
+Upon seeing Madison, her face turned stony.
 “You have got to be kidding me.
 Why did you come back?”

 “I found out some information that you should be aware of.”

-“All I want to know is where is Trent?”
+Kate huffed.
+“All I want to know is, where is Trent?”

 “I wish I knew.
 I’d like to give him a piece of my mind.”

-Kate sighed, opening the door wider and jerking her head to indicate to Madison to come inside.
+Kate sighed, opening the door wider.
+She jerked her head to indicate Madison could come inside.

-As Madison entered she saw the usual remnants of party activity.
-With all the guests gone, the plates and glasses looked lonely, scattered around the room.
+As Madison entered, she saw the usual remnants of party activity.
+With all the guests gone, the plates and glasses scattered around the room looked lonely.
 Some plates still had chicken wings, celery and dip, or salad.

 Kate walked deeper into the house, motioning for Madison to follow.
-They entered a kitchen area with large aluminum baking trays sitting out on the counter, their lids pulled back to reveal abandoned pastas, their cheese coatings congealed.
+They entered a kitchen area with large aluminum baking trays sitting out on the marble counters, lids pulled back to reveal abandoned pastas, their cheese coatings congealed.
 It had the look of a party instantly shut down, but not cleaned up.

 Kate laughed bitterly, waving her arm at the disordered kitchen.
 “Please excuse the mess.
 The catering company will return tomorrow to clean it up.”
-She sat down at a table in the corner, pulling a boxed cake closer to her.
+She sat at a table in the corner, pulling a boxed cake closer to her.
 Without looking at Madison she said, “Have a seat.”
-She grabbed a fork from a nearby pile of clean forks, stabbing into the cake, eating it out of the box.
+She grabbed a fork from a nearby pile of clean forks, stabbed into the cake, and ate it right out of the box.
 “Want some cake?
 It’ll go in the trash pretty soon.
 Too bad, because it’s actually pretty good.”

 Madison took a seat across from her.
-It seemed friendlier to accept the offer.
+It seemed friendlier to accept.
 She shrugged, and grabbed a fork.
-Following Kate’s lead, Madison stabbed her fork into the cake inside the box.
+Following Kate’s lead, Madison stabbed the cake inside the box.
 Lemon icing sang a sweet song on her tongue.
 “Wow,” said Madison, nodding seriously.
 “It is good.”

-Kate licked the corner of her mouth, stabbing another piece.
+Kate licked the corner of her mouth, then stabbed another piece of cake.
 “Told you.”
-Her expression looked casual, but a few tears showed up at the corners of her eyes while she ate her cake.
-She tried to blink them back in, but one escaped down her cheek.
+Her expression looked casual, but a few tears showed at the corners of her eyes while she chewed.
+She tried to blink them back, but one escaped down her cheek.
 “What an asshole.”
-She sighed, going for more cake.
+She sighed, reaching for more cake.

 Madison nodded, “Yeah.”
-She lifted herself a few inches from the chair to peer all the way inside the box.
+She lifted herself a few inches from the chair to peer all the way into the box.
 “It’s beautiful.”